mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 this region.

 Antiquity
-Little is known about the very distant past, and what is ‘known’ is actually inferred from archeological finds and other data that is very much open to interpretation.
+Little is known about the very distant past, and what is 'known' is actually inferred from archeological finds and other data that is very much open to interpretation.
 Thus it may be that what is today accepted as fact could turn out to be entirely wrong.
 The only